ppy/osu-wiki/wiki/Contests/osu!trivium_Quiz/2020/en.md

 ## Ruleset

-- You cannot ask [mangomizer](https://osu.ppy.sh/users/1893718) for information, hints, or answers.
+- You cannot ask ::mangomizer::{ user-id=1893718 } for information, hints, or answers.